A Spot-On product for the treatment and prevention of tick, flea and mite infestations in dogs and cats.

 Download the Bravecto® Spot-On owners brochure below.

 For the treatment and prevention of tick, flea and mite infestations in dogs and cats.

 Bravecto® Spot-On can be used as part of a treatment strategy for Flea Allergy Dermatitis (FAD).
-For the treatment of demodicosis caused by sarcoptic mange mites in dogs.
+For the treatment of mange caused by Demodex spp. and Sarcoptes scabiei mites in dogs.
 For the treatment of Otodectes spp. mite infestations in dogs and cats.

 Each 1 mℓ of Bravecto® Spot-On contains 280 mg fluralaner.

 |Miniature dogs:||112,5 mg fluralaner||Small cats:||112,5 mg fluralaner|

 |Medium dogs:||500 mg fluralaner||Large cats:||500 mg fluralaner|

 |Large dogs:||1 000 mg fluralaner|